 With the second option, it’s clear what to expect from the webinar and what results you will see.

-There are a few simple formulas for choosing a webinar title that will make it much easier to find the right name!
+A few simple formulas for choosing a webinar title will make it much easier to find the right name!

 Concrete numbers give attendees a clear sense of what they will learn in your webinar.

 In a niche audience title, you clearly define your audience and use it to attract their attention.
 For example, “Pinterest Hacks for Mommy Bloggers.”

 This webinar title is all about relevance and timeliness.
 For example, “Tax Season Tips for Entrepreneurs” or “2019 Social Media Marketing Trends.”
 It’s perfect if you are showcasing the most up-to-date knowledge or if there is seasonality in your industry.

 You can use any one of these formulas, or you can mix and match them to find the one that best fits your webinar, its goals, and your audience!

 Once you’ve decided the goal and subject of your webinar, it’s time to get promoting.
 Here are some of the best ways to promote your webinar: